-Water use Construction of multi-purpose reservoirs that provide water to various users of the system (population, industry, agriculture, hydropower, etc.) (Annex 1) Reduction of losses in water supply systems Reduction of specific water consumption for households, irrigation and industry Repeated recirculation use of purified water Construction of medium and large hydropower facilities Construction of small hydro power plants next to existing water management facilities (dams) Water quality Construction of wastewater treatment plants Improving water quality monitoring in rivers and lakes and protecting reservoirs from eutrophication
+Table 17.
+The most significant measures of adaptation to climate change segments Adaptation measures Water use Construction of multi-purpose reservoirs that provide water to various users of the system (population, industry, agriculture, hydropower, etc.) (Annex 1) Reduction of losses in water supply systems Reduction of specific water consumption for households, irrigation and industry Repeated recirculation use of purified water Construction of medium and large hydropower facilities Construction of small hydropower plants next to existing water management facilities (dams) Water quality Construction of wastewater treatment plants Improving water quality monitoring in rivers and lakes and protecting reservoirs from eutrophication Application of the best techniques for reducing pollution from agriculture, industry and urban areas Protection Construction of torrent barriers, together with anti-erosion works in the basin against the adverse effects of Increasing the capacity and efficiency of drainage systems in order to reduce flood damage from inland waters water Increasing the capacity of sewage systems in populated areas, especially rainwater sewerage systems, taking into account changes in precipitation intensities Determining the actual levels of protection of the protected area, especially in the zones of large cities and important technological systems, and where necessary to apply appropriate measures of active and passive protection in order to achieve the required levels of protection Providing enough space to accommodate increased high water (embankment overhang, deepening of the riverbed, widening of the high water riverbed, removal of obstacles from the riverbed, formation of retention spaces and bypasses), with the application of nature-based solutions Water Development and application of operational mathematical models for reservoir management that enable more flexible management of useful reservoir

-Application of the best techniques for reducing pollution from agriculture, industry and urban areas Protection against the adverse effects of Construction of torrent barriers, together with anti-erosion works in the basin Increasing the capacity and efficiency of drainage systems in order to reduce flood damage from inland waters water Increasing the capacity of sewage systems in populated areas, especially rainwater sewerage systems, taking into account changes in precipitation intensities Determining the actual levels of protection of the protected area, especially in the zones of large cities and important technological systems, and where necessary to apply appropriate measures of active and passive protection in order to achieve the required levels of protection Providing enough space to accommodate increased high water (embankment overhang, deepening of the riverbed, widening of the high water riverbed, removal of obstacles from the riverbed, formation of retention spaces and bypasses), with the application of nature-based solutions Water Management Development and application of operational mathematical models for reservoir management that enable more flexible management of useful reservoir volume, greater reliability of water supply to users and better protection of the downstream area from floods Development of hydrological models for flow prediction and early warning systems for possible floods Development of a methodology for determining ecological flow Protection of water land in order to enable occasional interventions in order to increase the level of protection of line protection systems Development of flood risk and risk maps and flood risk management plans (especially in the areas of large settlements, large industrial and other facilities, the largest thermal power plants)
+Management volume, greater reliability of water supply to users and better protection of the downstream area from floods Development of hydrological models for flow prediction and early warning systems for possible floods Development of a methodology for determining ecological flow Protection of water land to enable occasional interventions in order to increase the level of protection of line protection systems Development of flood risk and risk maps and flood risk management plans (especially in the areas of large settlements, large industrial and other facilities, the largest thermal power plants)